Yord/shargs/README.md

 }

 usage([
-  note('Deep Thought was created to come up with the Answer'), space, note('to The Ultimate Question.')
+  note('Deep Thought was created to come up with'), space, note('the Answer to The Ultimate Question.')
 ])()(style)
 ```